 Norse Alert – Text/Phone Messaging System by Rave Mobile Safety

 Norse Alert is designed to provide emergency notification via text message and voice message to alert students, faculty, and staff of an emergency at or adjacent to the University.
 Norse Alert is a simple and reliable means to send messages to many people via cellular phones (or other digital devices) and land-line phones.
-Norse Alert works on any cell phone and does not require any hardware of software installation by the receiving party.
+Norse Alert works on any cell phone and does not require hardware or software installation by the receiving party.
 Individuals that want to take advantage of this system must enroll via Norse Alert.

 Public Address Warning System

 Northern Kentucky University operates a network of indoor/outdoor warning systems that are activated by University Police or Safety and Emergency Management.
 These public address systems are located in the majority of buildings on campus as well as at five outdoor locations.
-Activation of these speakers is intended to to give immediate real-time messages and actual emergency instructions to people on campus during an emergency.
+Activation of these speakers is intended to give immediate real-time messages and actual emergency instructions to people on campus during an emergency.

 Weather Radio - National Oceanographic and Atmospheric Administration, National Weather Service Weather Radio

 NOAA Weather Radio is an "All Hazards" radio network, making it a single source for comprehensive weather and emergency information.
-In conjunction with Local Emergency Management and the National Weather Service , NWR broadcasts warnings and post-event information for all types of emergencies - including natural disasters, environmental emergencies, and public safety situations.
+In conjunction with Local Emergency Management and the National Weather Service, NWR broadcasts warnings and post-event information for all types of emergencies - including natural disasters, environmental emergencies, and public safety situations.

 Bulk E-mail - E-mail to all NKU Addresses